John de Mestre – Principal

 MaryAnn was admitted to practice as a solicitor in 2015 and is qualified with a Bachelor of Arts and Sciences from Sydney University, a Bachelor of Laws from Western Sydney University with Honours, Certificate of Practice Legal Training from the Australian National University and a Graduate Diploma in Legal Practice Management.
 MaryAnn is currently studying a Master of Laws (LLM) through the College of Law majoring in Estate Planning.

 MaryAnn was the Tipstaff to the Honourable Justice Geoff Lindsay (Probate & Protective List Judge) of the Supreme Court of NSW in 2015.
 Since her admission as a Solicitor, MaryAnn has acted as Guest Editor of the Elder Law Review and Guest Lecturer for the Elder Law LLB Course for Western Sydney University.
 MaryAnn has also presented at the International Legal Ethics Conference VII in New York on Elder Law and Substitute Decision Making.
 In 2016, she was appointed an Adjunct Fellow for Western Sydney University due to her contribution to the University.
+In June 2022, MaryAnn accepted a position as a Sessional Academic at Macquarie Law School.

 For a number of years, MaryAnn has published a number of articles on various topics of interest, including wills & estates and elder law, as well as a submission to the NSW Parliamentary Inquiry into Elder Abuse in 2015.
 Additionally, as part of her academic pursuits MaryAnn has contributed as a referee for the Adelaide Law Review and assisted in the updating of the NSW Civil Procedure Handbook as an author.